On the spectrum of an operator associated with least-squares finite elements for linear elasticity: Galerkin discretization

 The discrete variational formulation associated with \eqref{eq:variationa_form_eig} is established by introducing finite dimensional subspaces $\Sigma_h \subset \underline{\bm{X}}_N$, $U_h\subset H^{1}_{0,D}(\Omega)^d$ and by considering discrete variables $\underline{\bm{\sigma}}_h\subset\Sigma_h$ and $\textbf{u}_h\subset U_h$, respectively.
 Then the Galerkin approximation of the eigenvalue problem is: find $(\omega_h, \textbf{u}_h) \in \mathbb{C}\times U_h$ with a non vanishing $\textbf{u}_h$ and some $\underline{\bm{\sigma}}_h\in \Sigma_h$ such that

-This discrete eigenvalue problem has the same structure as in \eqref{eq:matrix_structure} (which is a typical mixed form structure) with the natural definition of matrices that are associated with the bilinear forms defined in \eqref{eq:the_forms}.
+This discrete eigenvalue problem has the same structure as in \eqref{eq:matrix_structure} with the natural definition of matrices that are associated with the bilinear forms defined in \eqref{eq:the_forms}.
 Looking at the problem from an algebraic point of view, the solution of this problem satisfies some properties that are discussed in~\cite{FB_LE,FB_eig}.
 In general, our discrete eigenvalue problem in \eqref{eq:disdrete_variationa_form_eig} has the form of a generalized eigenvalue problem

 where in our framework the matrix $\mathcal{M}$ is symmetric and invertible, while $\mathcal{N}$ is non-symmetric and singular.
 The aim of this paper is not to discuss how to solve efficiently our problem.
 We just indicate that a possible way to resolve the singularity of the system is to switch the roles of the two matrices $\mathcal{M,N}$ and to consider the solutions $(\gamma,x)$ of the problem